makeabilitylab/makeabilitylabwebsite/README.md

 7. Run server using `make run` or `python manage.py runserver` if make is not installed.

 # Troubleshooting
+## Bind for 0.0.0.0:8000 failed: port is already allocated
+This means that there is already some process running at `0.0.0.0:8000`.
+First, make to close out of any windows that might be running a local server on your computer.
+If this error is still occuring, there might be a Docker container that is still running.

+To delete the container, do the following steps:
+1. Run `docker ps -a`.
+2. A table should be displayed.
+Look for the row that has `0.0.0.0:8000->8000/tcp` under the ports column.
+Copy the container name (under the `NAMES` column).
+3. Run `docker kill [NAME]`.
+(EX: `docker kill confident_tereshkova`).

 ## Operational Error: Table/Column does not exist
 WARNING: This method resets the database.
 1. Run `make dbshell` to enter an interactive terminal to view the current tables.
 In the interactive terminal, type `.tables` to display all tables that are listed in the database.
 (If the problem is that a column doesn't exist, type `.schema [table name]` to display the information about a specific table).
 If the table/column doesn't exist, continue.